vesterheim/gold-medalist-portfolio/_artists/gundersen--john.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
+### Artist Statement

-I got involved in Norwegian folk art through my Sons of Norway group and rosemaling classes taught by Addie Pittlekow.
+I got involved in Norwegian folk art through my Sons of Norway group and rosemaling classes taught by Addie Pittelkow.
 I just like rosemaling.
-The two people who have influenced me most are Addie Pittlekow and Nils Ellingsgard.
+The two people who have influenced me most are Addie Pittelkow and Nils Ellingsgard.

-- John Gundersen, 2008
+2008